-Figure 4 displays the frequency of the RTD under-supply power balance infeasibilities by reason for the IPCO BAA from April 4, 2018, through June 2018.
-There were 6 under-supply power balance infeasibilities.
-Of these six infeasibilities, instances were driven by changes in the Net Scheduled Interchange (NSI); and load changes drove the remaining two infeasibilities.
 For those reasons listed as the "renewable deviation," the resource forecast for the renewable resources reduced after completion of the FMM and the IPCO BAA was ramp limited, which resulted in under-supply infeasibility in the five-minute market.
-The intervals captured under "resource data" were impacted by a slow response to the increase in resource dispatch operating target (DOT); as a result, the IPCO BAA was unable to meet its power balance requirement for a few intervals.
+The intervals that captured under-resource data were impacted by a slow response to the increase in resource dispatch operating target (DOT); as a result, the IPCO BAA was unable to meet its power balance requirements for few intervals.
 Once the resource output caught up with the DOT, the IPCO BAA power balance constraint was no longer infeasible.
-The infeasibilities classified as "load changes" captured those intervals in which the five-minute market requirements, which is comprised of load forecast and imbalance conformance, increased above the FMM requirements such that the IPCO BAA was short of the ramp to meet the increase in requirement.
-Similar to the instance related to load changes, for intervals listed under "NSI change," the IPCO BAA was short of the ramp to meet the increase in imbalance requirement due to reduction in netimports after the completion of the FMM.
+The infeasibility classified as "load forecast change" captures those intervals in which the RTD requirements, which is comprised of load forecast and imbalance conformance, increased above the FMM requirements such that the IPCO BAA was short of the ramping capability it needed to meet the increase in requirement.
+Similar to the instance related to "load changes," for intervals listed under "NSI change," the IPCO BAA was short of the ramping capability it needed to meet the increase in imbalance requirements due to a reduction in net-imports after the completion of the FMM.